 As a public company, we incur significant legal, accounting and other expenses that we did not incur as a private company, including costs associated with public company reporting requirements.
 In addition, the Sarbanes-Oxley Act of 2002 and the Dodd-Frank Act of 2010, as well as rules implemented by the SEC and The NASDAQ Stock Market, impose a number of requirements on public companies, including with respect to corporate governance practices.
-Our management and other personnel need to devote a substantial amount of time to these compliance and disclosure obligations.
-Moreover, compliance with these rules and regulations has increased our legal, accounting and financial compliance costs and has made some activities more time-consuming and costly.
-It is also more expensive for us to obtain director and officer liability insurance.
+Our management and other personnel will need to devote a substantial amount of time to these compliance and disclosure obligations.
+Moreover, these rules and regulations will increase our legal, accounting and financial compliance costs and will make some activities more time-consuming and costly.
+We also expect that it will be more expensive for us to obtain director and officer liability insurance.